Community Cat Program News

 Latest Community Cat Program Update

-- – surveyed over 237 cat carers who have had their cats desexed through the Community Cat Program
+– surveyed over 290 cat owners and carers who have had their cats desexed through the Community Cat Program

 1. Cat desexing in selected Ipswich suburbs

 The first cat we desexed was a female stray believed to be dumped at the local tip.
 She had already had several litters of kittens.
 Happily, the local resident who found her agreed to become her registered owner after desexing.
 This is exactly the kind of positive change we can achieve for stray cats and those who care about them.

 Since then we have rolled out free desexing in 5 key Ipswich suburbs with high stray cat numbers.
 Eventually, we plan to desex over 6000 cats in the selected Ipswich suburbs to reduce cat impoundments from 9 cats per 1000 residents to less than 2 cats per 1000 residents.
 This will save the lives of countless cats and dogs by reducing the pressure on the local pounds and shelters.

 Restricted matter cats

 We have Australia’s first permit to desex stray cats and return them to their home location.
 This means that colonies of cats who are being fed by one or several residents can be desexed, to stop the cycle of kittens being born.
 Our permit has been secured as part of a scientific study into stray cat management through desexing.
 If we can prove scientifically that this approach can work, we will be able to lobby for changes to how councils and governments manage stray cats in Australia.

 We need more funding to expand the program to all Ipswich suburbs to gather stronger evidence and save more lives.
 Donate now to help continue this life-saving desexing work.